Why is the British electorate so volatile?

 One explanation that has been put forward for the increasing level of vote-switching occurring across advanced democracies is that a greater proportion of the electorate is “cross-pressured.”
 Cross-pressured voters have socio-demographic characteristics or issue preferences that push in different directions.
 For instance, they are aligned with one party on economic issues and another on cultural issues.
 Since no party aligns with their preferences on all issues dimensions, they are less likely than “ideologically consistent” voters to remain loyal to one party.

 What proportion of the electorate is cross-pressured?
-Using responses to the BES Panel’s widely used authoritarian-libertarian index and left-right economic index, the electorate can be divided into four categories based on their economic and social values: “right-authoritarians,” “left-libertarians,” “right-libertarians,” and “left-authoritarians.”
+Using responses to the BES Panel’s widely used authoritarian-libertarian index and left-right economic index, the electorate can be divided into four categories based on their economic and social values: “right-authoritarians,” “left-libertarians,” “right-libertarians,” and “left-authoritarians”.

 Left-authoritarians have more progressive economic attitudes and culturally conservative views, while right-libertarians have conservative economic views and are progressive on cultural issues.
 Right-authoritarians are conservative on both economic and cultural issues, while left-libertarians have progressive economic and cultural preferences.

 The proportion of the electorate in each category at recent key moments in British politics is shown in Table 1.
 Over the last three decades, approximately half of the electorate can be classified as cross-pressured, with a roughly equal split between right-libertarians and left-authoritarians.
-For comparison, in nine other Western European countries, based on 2017 data, just under thirty percent of the electorate is classified as cross-pressured (albeit using different questions).
+For comparison, in nine other Western European countries, based on 2017 data, just under 30 per cent of the electorate is classified as cross-pressured (albeit using different questions).
 Although the share of cross-pressured voters is higher in the UK than in many European countries, it has remained stable, whereas it has increased in other European countries from a level of less than one in five voters in the 1990s.

 Cross-pressured voters have been thought to be less likely to vote as they are confronted with a situation in which no party represents their views on all dimensions.
-To examine turnout rates among different voter groups, the data from the 2019 General Election is used rather than the 2024 election, as there is currently a validated turnout measure for the former but not the latter.
+To examine turnout rates among different voter groups, the data from the 2019 general election is used rather than the 2024 election, as there is currently a validated turnout measure for the former but not the latter.
 The turnout rates among different groups are displayed in Figure 1.

 If cross-pressured voters are responsible for the increased electoral volatility, they should be more likely to switch parties from one election to the next than “ideologically consistent” voters.
 In Figure 2, the proportion of each voter group that voted for different parties in successive elections is shown.
 For 2024, the stated vote intention from the February-May 2024 wave of the BES panel was used.